felipecsalgado/jetito/README.md

 # Jetito

-A python package to help evaluate data from experiment at the JETi-200 laser system at the Helmholtz Institute Jena (HIJ).
+A python package to help evaluate data from experiment at the JETi-200 laser system at the Helmholtz Institute Jena (HIJ) and the nonlinear Breit-Wheeler pair production at the Centre for Advanced Laser Applications (CALA).

 **For working examples** using real experimental data, please see the folder `examples/`